Topics of expertise and interest

 Age of Revolutions; print culture; Early North American political cultures; Atlantic history; continental history.

 Information in the Age of Revolutions

-My dissertation, “The Page of Revolutions,” focuses on how North Americans experienced information from abroad during the Age of Revolutions.
+My book manuscript, “The Page of Revolutions,” focuses on how North Americans experienced information from abroad during the Age of Revolutions.
 How did news flows mediate between North Americans’ experience of “revolution” abroad and the actual events in places such as Paris, Port-au-Prince, Dublin, and Geneva?
 How did war, commerce, and even bad weather shape the news that Americans received, and how did this, in turn, shape their political responses to revolutionary events?

-The dissertation is organized into six chapters:
+The dissertation is organized into three parts and six chapters:

-- The Genius of Information: Scripting North America’s Age of Revolutions, 1778–1795
+Ch.
+4: The Genius of Information: Scripting North America’s Age of Revolutions, 1778–1795

 Part Three: The French Revolution

 Ch.
 5: Bentalou’s Wager: The French Revolution and North American Information Politics, 1789–1795

 Ch.
 6: The Fruits of Revolution: Fighting Continental Information Politics, 1792–1800

 I am currently engaged with a research project about newspaper carriers in eighteenth century North America and the addresses they they read aloud and distributed to their customers on New Year’s Day.
 This article project allows me to indulge two of my favorite research topics: print culture and bad eighteenth-century poetry.
 This project examines about 200 addresses as an entry point into the complex and often opaque world of newspaper readership in the late eighteenth century.
 Who read newspapers?
 Perhaps more to the point, who didn’t read newspapers?